mystery8-8/jackroll/README.md

 ### 3.2 Authentication Rules & Requirements

-**🔐 Logged-In User Requirements:**
+**🔐 Logged-In User Capabilities:**
-- ✅ **Wallet Connection Required**: Users MUST connect wallet to access core features
+- ✅ **Full App Access**: Complete access to all features and interactions
-- ✅ **Chat Access**: Only wallet-connected users can participate in community chat
+- ✅ **Chat Participation**: Can view and send messages in community chat
-- ✅ **Pot Participation**: All pot interactions require wallet authentication
+- ✅ **Pot Interactions**: Can enter pots, place NFTs, and participate in games
-- ✅ **Profile Creation**: Wallet connection automatically creates user profile
+- ✅ **Profile & Stats**: Automatic profile creation with activity tracking
-- ✅ **Transaction Signing**: All interactions require wallet signature approval
+- ✅ **Transaction Signing**: All blockchain interactions with wallet signatures

+**👀 Guest User Experience (View-Only Mode):**
+- ✅ **Browse Interface**: Can explore the entire application interface
+- ✅ **View Pots**: Can see all active pots and their current states
+- ✅ **Read Chat**: Can view all chat messages and conversations
+- ✅ **Monitor Activity**: Can watch games in progress and see results

-**🚫 Guest User Limitations:**
+**🚫 Guest User Restrictions (Interaction Blocked):**
-- ❌ Cannot participate in chat
+- ❌ **Chat Sending**: Cannot send messages (prompted to login when attempted)
-- ❌ Cannot enter pots or place NFTs
+- ❌ **Pot Participation**: Cannot enter pots or place NFTs (login prompt appears)
-- ❌ Cannot view detailed pot information
-- ❌ Limited to read-only browsing experience
-- ❌ No social features or interactions
+- ❌ **Profile Actions**: No stats tracking, favorites, or personalization
+- ❌ **Social Features**: Cannot add friends or participate in social activities
+- ❌ **Any Transactions**: All wallet-requiring actions trigger login prompts

+### 3.2.1 User Experience Flow for Non-Authenticated Users

+**Login Prompt Strategy:**
+When guests attempt restricted actions, they encounter contextual prompts:

+1. **Chat Message Attempt**:
+   - Input field shows "Connect wallet to send messages"
+   - Click triggers wallet connection flow
+   - Clear messaging: "Join the conversation by connecting your wallet"

+2. **Pot Interaction Attempt**:
+   - Buttons show "Connect Wallet to Play" instead of "Enter Pot"
+   - Hover states explain wallet requirement
+   - Modal appears: "Connect your wallet to participate in pots"

+3. **Transaction Actions**:
+   - All interactive elements gracefully prompt for wallet connection
+   - No broken states - everything is accessible but gated
+   - Seamless transition from guest to authenticated user

 ### 3.3 User Profile System